hasithaa/fork-module-ballerina-workflow/docs/patterns/wait-for-all.md

 ```

 Each field represents a separate data channel.
 Both must deliver data before the workflow proceeds.

+Current model note: the events record is statically typed, so channels are declared up front.
+Dynamic, variable-length approver sets are not first-class in this API today; they require an application-level aggregation strategy.

 ### Wait for All Data — `ctx->await`